-A WebObjects adaptor forwards requests from a Web server to application instances and returns responses from instances back to the server.
+The HTTP adaptor forwards requests from an HTTP server to application instances and returns responses from instances back to the server.
 You may need to have more than one instance of a given application to support a large number of concurrent users.
 Figure 4-1 illustrates a simple site, implemented with one computer.
 It serves two applications, with two instances for each application.